PadmanabhanSaravanan/Terraform/README.md

 #### **Authenticating with AWS**

 **Step1** : Create a user with the necessary IAM roles for your project.
-In this example, we used the following permissions:
+In this tutorial example, we used the following permissions:

 * RDS access (AmazonRDSFullAccess)
 * EC2 access (AmazonEC2FullAccess)